Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Once the dry ingredients are added, stir only until combined.
 Mixing too much can make the cake dense or chewy.

-• Give the cake time to rest after baking.
-This helps it set and keeps the slices from crumbling.
+• Give the cake time to rest and settle after baking.

 Nutrition